jermwormza/BulkMail/Readme.md

 2. If required parameters are not provided, a form will be displayed to input the necessary information.

 3. The options are saved and reused on the next run if nothing is specified on the command line.
+The saved options file is encrypted and is specific to each Computer and User it is run under.

 4. Any fields in the Email List file will be available to be replaced in the body text or in the attachment html/txt file using {field name}.

-### Help
+### Bulkmail Help

 The help button in the form provides detailed information about each field and the functionality of the script.